Table Of Contents

 Accounting Principles are rules that guide how companies record and report their financial activities.
 They ensure financial statements are consistent and clear, making it harder for businesses to hide details or exaggerate results.
 This consistency also helps people understand a company’s financial health and compare it with others across different time periods.

-These principles explain how transactions like sales, purchases, and payments should be reported.
+These Accounting Principles explain how transactions like sales, purchases, and payments should be reported.
 Before they existed, companies could present financial data however they wanted, which made comparisons difficult and allowed numbers to be easily distorted.
 For investors and regulators, this created major problems.

-Accounting Principles play a vital role in business for several reasons:
+Accounting Principles play a vital role in business for several reasons.
+Here is why they are important:

 1) Ensure Accuracy and Reliability: They ensure financial statements are accurate and reliable.